 The pressure canner is a versatile kitchen tool and is a perfect way for beginners to get started with canning or pressure cooking.
 Find out all the ways this kitchen appliance can be used to save you time and money.

 When you decide to start homesteading, you might start in the kitchen.
 You”ll commit to making more of your household’s food from scratch while preserving local and homegrown food for wintertime eating.

-But you also catch a disease that forces you to start collecting various cookware and kitchen gadgets that assist in making stuff in bulk and/or saving you time.
+Warning!
+You will also catch a disease that forces you to start collecting various cookware and kitchen gadgets that help you prepare food in bulk and save time.

 A pressure canner is at the top of my list.
 Read on to find out why!

 Appliances that do more than one thing are really appealing, since storage space can fill up quickly in most kitchens.
 Looking around my kitchen I see a blender that does lots of cool stuff, a 7-cup food processor, 7-quart crock pot, 6-quart salad spinner, and the 20-quart stock pot, to name a few of my favorites.